UberEnt/SteamCLI/README.md

 This is a simple Python scripts that (through inspection of [the API list][api-list]) should dynamically allow you to call **any** [WebAPI from Steam][webapi-docs] (available on api.steampowered.com.)

+It should be helpful for automation (think publishing builds from Jenkins, generating reports, etc), exploration (what operations / data do you have access to about your game), or manual moderation / administration.

 It supports both private (i.e. "partner") APIs and public APIs.
 Like the api.steampowered.com, it will **not list** any of the partner APIs unless you provide a valid publisher key.
 If you have a SteamWorks account, you can find out how to create one in the [SteamWorks documentation][publisherkey-docs].